Energy of test objects on black hole spacetimes: A brief review: Energy on the vicinity of a black hole

 0.3cm

 {\it Accelerated motion at rest}.
 Let us consider the following situation.
-We start with a test particle of rest mass $m$ following the orbit of the KVF $\xi^a$ at infinity.
+We start with a test particle of rest mass $m$ following the orbit of the KVF $\xi^a$ at the point $r_i$.
 The total energy is clearly $\cE=m$.
 Now, let us assume that we lower the particle in a quasi-static fashion in such a way that it is at rest at a distance $r$.
-We know that in the Newtonian theory, the energy of the particle decreases, since it only possesses potential energy.
-We expect that in general relativity the total energy $\cE$ also decreases.
-In fact, from Eq.~(\ref{6}) we see that the total energy is given by \be \cE_{\mathrm res}=m\sqrt{1-\frac{2M}{r}} \ee There are two points to remark.
+We know from the previous part that the energy $\cE$ of the particle decreases, since it only possesses potential energy.
+From Eq.~(\ref{6}) we see that the total energy is given by \be \cE_{\mathrm{res}}=\frac{m}{\sqrt{1-\left(\frac{27\mu}{\ell}\right)^{2/3}}}\left(1-\frac{2\mu}{r}-\frac{r^2}{\ell^2}\right)^{1/2} \ee There are two points to remark.
 As expected, the energy decreases as $r$ decreases but as the particle approaches the horizon, the total energy approaches zero.
 That is, a particle that is held by an observer at rest just outside the black hole horizon has an energy $E=m$, as measured by the observer, but its total energy is much smaller, approaching zero at the horizon.
-That is, it has lost all its energy due to the negative gravitational energy given by, \be {\cal U}_{\mathrm res}=m\left[\left(1-\frac{2M}{r}\right)^{1/2}-1\right] \, . \ee The second observation is that this potential energy satisfies several desired properties. i) For $r\gg 2M$, the quantity approaches ${\cal U}_{\mathrm res}\approx -Mm/r$. ii) It is always negative, and iii) It serves as a potential for the force felt by the test particle to be held at rest.
-The magnitude of the force is $f=mg$ with $g$ the norm of the acceleration $\alpha^b=u^a\nabla_au^b$.
-That is, $g=\sqrt{-\alpha_b\alpha^b}$.
-In our case, \be f=\frac{mM}{r^2}\;\frac{1}{\left(1-\frac{2M}{r}\right)^{1/2}}= \partial_r\;{\cal U}_{\mathrm res} \ee Note that potential energy ${\cal U}_{\mathrm res}$ improves on the proposal put forward in \cite{wood}.
+That is, it has lost all its energy due to the negative gravitational energy given by, \be {\cal U}_{\mathrm{res}}=m\left[\left(\frac{1-\frac{2\mu}{r}-\frac{r^2}{\ell^2}}{1-3\left(\frac{\mu}{\ell}\right)^{2/3}} \right)^{1/2}-1\right] \, , \ee which, as in the previous case, takes values in the interval $[-m,0]$.
+Note that in this case we also have a positive energy result, given that the conserved energy of a test particle is strictly positive in the region where it can be defined (recall that in the interior regions, the notion of energy for the conserved quantity is no longer valid, since the Killing vector ceases to be timelike).
+The potential energy takes its minimum value $-m$ at both horizons and is zero at point $r_i$